April 12, 2017 at 2:19 pm #279

 At some point between the date of her purchase by Gilbert and the end of the American Revolution, Violet ceased to be in Gilbert’s “possession.”
 But Gilbert’s slave-holding did not end with Violet.
 We know these things because of certain events that occurred at the conclusion of the American Revolution.

 That is all we know about Joe and Nancy.
 Could they have been the children of the aforementioned Violet?
 Possibly.
 She would have been about 23 years old in 1773 when Joe was born.
 If the children grew up in the house at the Spuyten Duyvil Creek they would have witnessed their “master’s” temporary imprisonment by the patriots for speaking ill of the patriot army in 1776.
 They would have seen the British army fight their way past their home in the Battle of Fort Washington later that year.
 They would have lived next to a Hessian garrison and heard many skirmishes fought in the area around their home.
 Perhaps they even encountered an unexpected visitor on July 14, 1781.
 On that date, Washington sent very specific orders to Colonel Alexander Scammell of his elite light infantry.
 Washington wrote, “At the mouth of Spiten Devil, it must be observed whither any Water Craft lies there, whether any Person lives in the House at the Point.”
 At that time, Washington was planning an assault on New York City through Kingsbridge that never came to pass.
-As the war came to a close, the slave children would have been taken to the city where they would board the Joseph and set sail for Annapolis, Nova Scotia.
+As the war came to a close, the enslaved children would have been taken to the city where they would board the Joseph and set sail for Annapolis, Nova Scotia.
 I would not imagine the world made very much sense to Joe and Nancy.
-Interestingly, aboard the same ship, according to the “Book of Negroes,” was a black refugee named Violet Moore listed at 30 years old from New York–a former slave to William Hedden (a common surname in the area around Westchester).
-There is no evidence to indicate that this is the same Violet that once belonged to Gilbert Tippett–just the first name is the same and the age roughly fits.
+Interestingly, aboard the same ship, according to the “Book of Negroes,” was a Black refugee named Violet Moore listed at 30 years old from New York–formerly enslaved by William Hedden (a common surname in the area around Westchester).
+There is no evidence to indicate that this is the same Violet once held by Gilbert Tippett–just the first name is the same and the age roughly fits.

 According to a 1784 census of Annapolis, Nova Scotia, Gilbert Tippett had one “servant.”
 It is not clear if this was Joe, Nancy, or someone else.
 The Tippetts must not have loved life in Nova Scotia as they moved back to New York and settled in the Albany area.
 An 1800 census records “Gilbert Tippets” as a resident of Ballston, NY, where he lived with his wife, Susannah.
-The household is recorded as having had no slaves.
+The household is recorded as having had enslaved people.
 It is therefore unknown what happened to Violet, Joe, and Nancy.April 2, 2018 at 8:45 pm #372

 The following advertisement was placed in the June 13, 1774 issue of the New York Gazette and Weekly Mercury.